 The Connecticut Occupational Safety and Health Division (CONN-OSHA) is part of the Connecticut Department of Labor.
-The main office is located in Wethersfield, Connecticut.
+The main office is located in Wethersfield.

 CONN-OSHA compliance is responsible for the enforcement of CONN-OSHA safety and health standards.
-CONN-OSHA utilizes the OSHA Field Operations Manual (FOM) to provide guidance for the enforcement program.
 Compliance officers inspect workplaces for hazardous conditions and issue citations where violations of CONN-OSHA regulations are found.
 Inspections may be the result of: regular scheduling, imminent danger reports, fatalities, worker complaints or referrals.
+CONN-OSHA enforces a provision prohibiting retaliation for occupational safety or health activity.
 More information on enforcement in Connecticut can be found on the Connecticut State Plan website.

 CONN-OSHA personnel conduct informal conferences in an effort to resolve contested cases.
 The Connecticut Occupational Safety and Health Review Commission hears and rules on appeals from citations, notifications, and penalties issued by CONN-OSHA.
 For more information, please visit the Connecticut State Plan website.